microsoft/frontend-bootcamp/step2-06/README.md

 store.dispatch(actions.addTodo('id0', 'hello world'));
 ```

 > Note: It is important to note that dispatches in general have a "fire and forget" approach.
 We expect React to re-render the UI correct on its own accord.
 Rendering isn't necessarily synchronous in React!
+Chaining async action creators is a topic for Step 9

 # Reducers scoped to a portion of the state tree